 Norman left us this week.
 I absolutely love him and will miss him in the tent each week.
 He came out withe the most hilarious one liners and his confidence was so charming.
 He is a very simple and traditional baker, and although fantastic at what he does, he wasn’t able to keep up with the more modern flavours and methods.
 Kate won the star baker title which I think was well deserved!
 Next week – European desserts.

 Pies are just brilliant aren’t they?
 I love pastry and I’ve been trying over the last couple of years to have a go at making all the different kinds.
-I haven’t done hot water crust yet so I decided to try it for this week’s GBBO challenge.
-I made a vegetarian pie as my boyfriend is vegetarian and there was no way he didn’t want to be involved in enjoying the results of my baking!
+I haven’t done hot water crust yet so I decided to try it for this week’s GBBO challenge and made this Leek, Cheese & Potato Pie.
+It’s a vegetarian pie as my boyfriend is vegetarian and there was no way he didn’t want to be involved in enjoying the results of my baking!
 Leek, cheese and potato is a great pie filling as it’s delicious, hearty and easy to flavour to your own taste.

-I started by weighing out 500g plain flour in a bowl.
+I started by weighing out plain flour in a bowl.

-Over a medium heat I melted together 90g butter, 100g Crisp n Dry, 200ml water and 1 tsp salt.
+Over a medium heat I melted together butter, Crisp n Dry, water and salt.
 I used Crisp n Dry because my boyfriend is a vegetarian and this is a vegetarian friendly recipe.
 You can of course replace this with lard.

 As soon as the fat mixture came to a boil, I took it off the heat and poured it into the flour.
 I used a wooden spoon to combine the mixture until a dough formed.
 I’ve seen people use their hands to mix the dough, but frankly I find this a bit dangerous!
 I am pretty sensitive to heat, and a wooden spoon worked great, so there was no need to put my hands in.
 I covered the bowl with a clean tea towel and left it to cool down for an hour.